aredn/documentation/arednGettingStarted/installing_firmware.rst

   :alt: Firmware Install Connections
   :align: center

 The diagram above shows that your computer with the downloaded firmware image must be connected to the node using Ethernet cables in order to install the AREDN |trade| image.
-It is helpful to connect the computer and node through a simple Ethernet switch so that the switch can maintain the computer's network link even when the node is rebooting.
+It is highly recommended that you connect the computer and node through a simple (dumb) Ethernet switch so that the switch can maintain the computer's network link even when the node is rebooting.
+Do *not* use a network router for this purpose -- only a dumb switch.

 Different radio hardware will require different methods for installing the AREDN |trade| firmware.
 For **Ubiquiti** 802.11n devices, your computer's `TFTP <https://en.wikipedia.org/wiki/Trivial_File_Transfer_Protocol>`_ *client* will connect to the node's TFTP *server* in order to upload the firmware image.
 For Ubiquiti 802.11ac devices you will follow a separate procedure explained below.
 For **Mikrotik** and **TP-LINK** devices, your computer will run a `PXE <https://en.wikipedia.org/wiki/Preboot_Execution_Environment>`_ *server* and the node's remote boot *client* will download the boot image from your computer.
 For **GL-iNet** devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 Refer to the specific procedures below for your node hardware.